calibrain/calibre-web-automated-book-downloader/readme.md

 docker compose -f docker-compose.extbp.yml up -d
 ```

-Configure the resolver URL in the Settings UI under the Cloudflare tab.
+Configure the resolver URL in Settings under the Cloudflare tab.

 **When to use external vs internal bypasser:**
 - **External** is useful if you already run FlareSolverr for other services (saves resources) or if you rarely need bypassing